Public Involvement Encouraged

 Formal action on all items under consideration by the Board of Education must be approved during Open Session.
 Formal action on agenda items demands that a quorum be present (at least four members).
 The President of the School Board is entitled to vote on all issues.
 With appropriate public notice, closed (or executive) sessions may be conducted to allow the Board to consider matters listed in Iowa law.
 Confidential or personnel matters, negotiations strategy, current or imminent lawsuits, and some real estate purchases are among the items which may be discussed in closed sessions.
 All regular and special meetings are open to the public.
 Prior to each meeting, a board agenda is placed online for board, administration, staff and public to view.

-Minutes of the Board Meeting are recorded by the Board Secretary who also conducts roll call votes and the annual election of Board officers.
+Minutes of regular meetings and special meetings are recorded by the Board Secretary, who also conducts roll call votes and the annual election of Board officers.
 Minutes of the previous meetings are provided for each meeting, along with the current agenda.
 The minutes represent official actions taken by the Board, but do not include verbatim transcripts of conversations and discussions from each meeting.
 View minutes of past meetings.

 The prepared agenda generally proceeds as follows: